codeghoul/cron-parser/README.md

 ### Step 1: Initialization

 Run the `init.sh` script to initialize the environment.
+Script has the following steps:

+- Install SDKMAN
+- Install Maven and Java 17 using SDKMAN
+- Set Java 17 as default
+- Display installed versions
+- Cleanup
+- Generate Target

 ```bash
 sh init.sh